-• English 4 - IB 301B00IW
+• English 4 IB 301B00IW

-PREREQUISITE: English 3 ALSO RECOMMENDED: C average or English 3 Honors.
+PREREQUISITE: English 3 Honors.

 Begins a two-year course that encourages a personal appreciation of literature and develops an understanding of the techniques involved in literacy criticism; develops the students' powers of expression, both in oral and written communication, and provides the opportunity of practicing and developing the skills involved in writing and speaking in a variety of styles and situations; introduces students to a range of literary works of different periods, genres, styles, and contexts; broadens the students' perspective through the study of works from other cultures and languages; develops the ability to engage in close, detailed analysis of written text; and promotes in students an enjoyment of, and lifelong interest, in literature.
 It is taught on an A/B day and is paired with